 Solar panel owners can sell their SRECs to utilities that have to meet their solar carve-out requirements by buying SRECs.
 The amount of money a solar panel owner will receive for his or her SREC varies by state, and can range from under $50 to over $300 per SREC.
 This price depends on market supply and demand factors, as well as a state’s alternative compliance payment (ACP), which is the fine that electricity providers must pay per MWh if they don’t obtain enough SRECs.
 Electricity providers will save money buying SRECs if the SRECs cost less than the ACP, so the ACP acts as ceiling on SREC prices.

-SRECs are excellent for encouraging homeowners and businesses to install solar, because they can drastically improve the financial returns of installing solar panels.
-For example, if a homeowner installs a solar power system that generates five SRECs a year and sells those SRECs for $200 each, he or she will earn $1000 per year on top of the savings he or she already receives from switching to solar.
+SRECs are excellent for encouraging homeowners and businesses to install solar, because they can drastically improve the profits and financial returns of installing solar panels.
+For example, if a homeowner installs a solar power system that generates five SRECs a year and sells those SRECs for $200 each, he or she gains the opportunity to earn $1000 per year on top of the savings he or she already will receive from switching to solar.
 Selling SRECs may not make homeowners a fortune, but they can significantly increase the benefits of going solar.